 If there is an upcoming event, Events Team members have the opportunity to help plan for it ahead of time and volunteer at it the day of.
 We strive to have a monthly or bi-monthly evening meeting on Zoom that usually lasts an hour.

 Open Doors’ Home Supply Team provides newly arrived refugee families in the Madison area with monthly deliveries of basic household cleaning and bathroom supplies.

-If you’d like to help out, you’ll need a vehicle with some cargo space, the ability to carry a 25 pound box up a flight or two of apartment steps, and a standard background check.
-Our families come from all over, so language skills may be very useful but aren’t required.
-Please contact Christopher Deegan (email@example.com or 608-421-8643) if you have any questions, or if you’d like to join us!
+If you’d like to help out, you’ll need a reliable vehicle with some cargo space, the ability to carry a 20 pound box up a flight or two of apartment steps, and a standard background check.
+Our families come from all over the world, so language skills can be very useful but aren’t required.

-The Open Doors’ Translation Team provides written translation of documents that we want to communicate to our newcomers.
-Prior to a year or two ago, most of the newcomers came from the Mideast, while these days most of them come from African countries, predominantly from the Democratic Republic of Congo.
-Accordingly, we have been translating to and from Arabic, Farsi/Dari, French, and Swahili.
+Prior to a year or two ago, most of the newcomers came from the Middle East, while these days most of them come from Afghanistan, African countries, predominantly from the Democratic Republic of Congo.
+Accordingly, we have been translating to and from Arabic, Farsi/Dari/Pashto, French, and Swahili.

-When the Translation Team leader receives a translation request, they forward the request to all the Translation Team members and the first responders take it.
+When the Translation Team leader receives a translation or interpretation request, they forward the request to all the translation team members and the first to respond handles that request.
 Most documents range between two to five paragraphs and are required to be translated and sent back within a few days.
-We typically receive one or two translation requests per month.
+Interpretation sessions are not very common, but when needed can last up to 75 minutes.
+There are typically one or two translation/interpretation requests per month.

 The transportation team provides rides to newcomers to help them get to appointments, classes, events, etc. This team is particularly critical during the first 90 days of the arrival of newcomers as they have a number of appointments that they must attend.
 Most of these volunteer opportunities take place weekday mornings and afternoons.